The Executive Secretariat

 Aidan graduated Phi Beta Kappa from the University of Washington with a B.A. in Political Science and a minor in Spanish.
-During his past MUN experience he has also served as the UW Model UN Team President.
+He previously served as the president of the University of Washington's Model UN team.
 He hopes that every student’s participation in the conference makes them imagine ways that they can become involved in addressing the issues both international and in our communities.

-Sabrina is a current senior at the University of Washington who is studying Political Science.
-Outside of Model UN she works as a legal assistant at a small law firm.
+Sabrina is a current senior at the University of Washington who is pursuing a B.A. in Political Science.
+She is currently the president of the University of Washington's Model UN team.
 Her advice to first time delegates is to "just do your best and enjoy the learning process."
-On her free days, she enjoys watching YouTube and catching up on sleep.

-Aliyah is a current sophomore at the University of Washington who is studying Public Health and Chemistry.
+Aliyah is a current sophomore at the University of Washington pursuing a degree in Public Health and Chemistry.
 She joined the WASMUN team because she loves being involved in the process of creating something so magical and thought provoking.
 She hopes that delegates walk away with new information about pressing matters from around the world as well as a few friends.

-Zac is a current senior at the University of Washington who is studying Finance and is in the Certificate of International Studies in Business (CISB) program.
+Zac is a current senior at the University of Washington and who is studying Finance and is in the Certificate of International Studies in Business (CISB) program at the Foster School of Business.
 He hopes that every delegate walks away from WASMUN with a greater interest in recognizing, discussing, and analyzing the various global issues presented during the conference.
 Please contact Zac if you have any questions about the accommodations or general questions about the conference logistics.

 USG for Public Relations: Teya McGuire

 Teya is a current sophomore at the University of Washington who is studying Business.
 She has been involved in MUN for 4+ years in both high school and college.
 She encourages first time delegates to speak out and make their voices heard.
 She joined the WASMUN team because she wanted to give back to the community and help high school students learn more about college MUN.